 Anna is a DMA in Vocal Performance and Literature candidate at the University of Illinois Urbana-Champaign.
 She received a Master of Music degree in Collaborative Piano from Boston University, and a bachelor’s degree in piano performance and voice from Principia College in Illinois.
 Anna is a staff pianist at Boston Conservatory and Boston University.
 She was also a pianist for the Tanglewood Festival Chorus under John Oliver.

-Alexandra Lutkevich, Pianist for Singers and Youth Chorus
+Xixi Zhou, Pianist for H+H Singers and Youth Chorus